 Original content is made by me, Tor Gjerde (gjerde on BGG), in cooperation with Chris Sundli (Koyaro on BGG).
 Owners of the game are allowed to make their own copies of the cards free of charge.
 Please do not republish the content without explicit permission.

-The best way to make the cards is to have them printed by printerstudio.com (I have no affiliation with them, but have ordered my own set from them and am very pleased by the result).
+The best way to make the cards is to have them printed by printerstudio.com (I have no affiliation with them, but have ordered my own set from them and am very pleased with the result).
 When I ordered, the price was USD 11.05 plus postage and minus any discount (various “coupon codes” are available at different times, but not all apply to cards).

 Go to poker-sized cards at printerstudio.com